-I know little and less of describing music, but none the less I will try.
+I know little and less about describing music, but none the less I will try.
 The sound of the Joik thunders through you.
 It is the sounds of deep woods and dark tall stone.
-It is music made when in a cold valley with a high fire.
-The womens’ voices are sharp and clear as glass and they soar up to a moonless night.
-The sounds are traditional and modern blended together in the orchestra.
+It is music made when in a cold valley with high fire.
+The women's voices are sharp and clear as glass, and they soar up to a moonless night.
+The sounds are traditional and modern, blended in the orchestra.
 The singers make words that are the sounds like the wind, the wolf, a guttering fire.

 One thing you can see is there is such joy in their singing.
-There are smiles and the movement of happiness from the performers, in a way that you rarely see.
+There are smiles and the movement of happiness from the performers in a way that you rarely see.

 To the north of the city centre, next to the Saami cultural centre, and easily reachable by bus is the Västerbotten Museum, giving information on a range of subjects.
 Divided up into approximately seven halls, the Museum covers famous local photographers, military history, ancient rock carvings and even a museum of skis, holding the oldest pair of skis in the world.

-Further down, an African mosaic, and a sound driven experience with a mechanical ‘heart’ in the centre and projections all around exploring the passage of time.
+Further down, an African mosaic and a sound driven experience with a mechanical ‘heart’ in the centre and projections all around exploring the passage of time.
 The first floor was a creative space, where people could paint their own mural inspired by the professional one above.

 The basement is the cafe and event space, and during my visit was home to the Saami quiz and lecture and spoken word poetry.

-Expansive, well curated and original, the Bildmuseet is worth visiting.
+Expansive, well-curated and original, the Bildmuseet is worth visiting.

-This was closed for refurbishment during my visit, but is generally referenced as a key attraction to visit in Umeå, and well worth attending.
+This was closed for refurbishment during my visit but is generally referenced as a key attraction to visit in Umeå and well worth attending.

 A small park with private buildings near to the university.